 Handling an increase in credit union loan applications

-Due to the federally-funded Payment Protection Program offered to small businesses during this time, St. Mary’s Bank’s commercial loan application volume has grown exponentially.
+Due to the federally-funded Paycheck Protection Program offered to small businesses during this time, St. Mary’s Bank’s commercial loan application volume has grown exponentially.
 The St. Mary’s Bank data team once again stood up a new dashboard that provided an at-a-glance view of an applicant’s overall financial relationship, allowing our staff to process applications at a faster rate.